wiggum-analytics/rc4me/README.md

 #### From source

-To install from source, you'll need to run a git clone then a local `pip` install (done as a `make` command):
+To install from source, you'll need to run a git clone followed by a local `pip` install (done as a `make` command):

 ```